History of the site

-Two magnificent stone-vaulted lounge rooms open on to the zen shaded garden planted with a variety of species.
+Two magnificent stone-vaulted lounge rooms open on to a zen shaded garden cover by a variety of plant species.

 Below this garden, a swimming pool with jacuzzi is an invitation to calm and relaxation.

 Here the word pleasure takes on its full meaning as everything is designed for the well being and enjoyment of our guests.
 Areas for relaxation, original and charming details form a brilliant combination of materials, colours and light.

-In this utter haven of peace and gourmet pleasures, the Hostellerie Le Castellas welcomes you for an idyllic stay.
+In this utter heaven of peace and gourmet pleasure, the Hostellerie Le Castellas welcomes you for an idyllic stay.

 Collias is located on the left bank of the river Gardon and owes its origins to the ancient Greeks.
 The successive occupants left their traces in the village - the caves were occupied in the Palaeolithic era, and there are traces of Roman, pagan and early Christian occupation in the national heritage listed site of The Ermitage.
 The almost virgin landscapes of the Gardon Gorges and the huge plateaux overlooking the river are a paradise for hikers, while water sports are plentiful on the river itself.
 Until the 19th century, Collias was a silk-producing centre.
 It is also the birthplace of the “picholine” olive.